kashqar1117/readmme_generator/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)
 ## Description
-This is an application i have built for myself to create quality reaadme's from my terminal.
+This is an application i have built for myself to create quality reaadme's from my terminal

 ## Table of contents
 ### [Instructions for Instalation](#Instalation)